-NEW: ezeep Now Supports Native Printer Drivers for Cloud Printing
+NEW: ezeep Blue Now Supports Native Printer Drivers for Cloud Printing

-All the admin has to do is to install the required native printer drivers with their special features on the Windows Virtual Desktop instance.
+All the admin has to do is to install the required native printer drivers with their special features on the Azure Virtual Desktop instance.
 You don’t need to make any further settings.
-When creating a printer object, ezeep for Azure checks the installed drivers and compares the name with the driver name on the print server or the model name on the ezeep Hub.
+When creating a printer object, ezeep Blue checks the installed drivers and compares the name with the driver name on the print server or the model name on the ezeep Hub.
 If the name matches, ezeep uses the original driver.
 Otherwise, ezeep reverts to the universal driver just as before.

 And how does cloud printing with native printer drivers work for the user?
 If users want to print to a printer with special features, they can select it in the printer list as usual.
 Or the user can easily search for the printer in ezeep’s Printer Self Service and designate the special label printer as their default printer with a single click.

 Unlike other cloud printing solutions which send a print file (for example a PDF) to be printed locally, and therefor not being able to support many printing features, ezeep’s cloud printing solution is suitable for any scenario and any printer, no matter how specific.

 Not on board yet? ezeep Blue is free for up to 10 users.